KeyaMim/Data_Analytics_Projects/RFM/README.md

 | Needs Attention        | 7              | 431,446     | 61,635    | 14          | 4,363          |
 | ...                    | ...            | ...         | ...       | ...         | ...            |

+Customers are scored based on their Recency, Frequency, and Monetary (RFM) values.
+Using these scores, they are grouped into meaningful segments.
+For each segment, we’ve calculated aggregated metrics like total spend, average spend, total orders, and total quantity to better understand customer